longturn/freeciv21/docs/Playing/how-to-play.rst

 are sure to hear of (or experience) the horrors of a tiny island.
 Tiny Island Syndrome (TIS) is known to make people go insane.
 To fix this, our kind and loving coders installed the generator option.

-* When set to RANDOM, it creates the map using a random height generator, with islands of different (and potentially unfair) sizes.
+* When set to :literal:`RANDOM`, it creates the map using a random height generator, with islands of different (and potentially unfair) sizes.
-* When set to FRACTAL it generates the map using a pseudo fractal height generator.
+* When set to :literal:`FRACTAL` it generates the map using a pseudo fractal height generator.
 This means that the mountains and the hills will be placed according to everlasting mathematical figures.
-* ISLAND generates islands of equal size (sometimes with some smaller islands thrown in).
-This way, nobody can whine about losing "on account of that d**ned island."
+* When set to :literal:`ISLAND` it generates islands of equal size (sometimes with some smaller islands thrown in).
+This way, nobody can whine about losing :emphasis:`on account of that island`.
-* SCENARIO is used for premade maps.
-(Load a map by typing in :literal:`/load /dir/savegame.sav.gz` in the input field at the bottom of the screen, in this way it is possible to change the settings of a game.
-Use the map editor to change a map.)
+* When set to :literal:`SCENARIO` it is used for premade maps.
+Load a map by typing in :literal:`/load /dir/savegame.sav.gz` in the input field at the bottom of the screen, in this way it is possible to change the settings of a game.
+Use the map editor to change a map.
-* FAIR is the most fair of all generators for the multiplayer games.
+* :literal:`FAIR` is the most fair of all generators for the multiplayer games.
 It gives all users or teams identical islands.
-* FRACTURE generates maps from a fracture pattern.
+* :literal:`FRACTURE` generates maps from a fracture pattern.
 It tends to place hills and mountains along the edges of the continents.

 Below the generator option there is the startpos option.
 This setting determines how many players are placed on the same continent.
 Each generator option has its own default startpos value.
-Which is loaded when startpos is DEFAULT.
+Which is loaded when startpos is :literal:`DEFAULT`.

 .. note:: The default startpos for the fractal height generator is ALL, which means that the
     generator will try to place all the players on the same continent.